Revenge of the Queens: Episode

-The episode begins with the final five contestants; Alaska, Detox, Katya, Phi Phi O'Hara, and Roxxxy Andrews walking back into the werkroom following the elimination of Alyssa Edwards.
-They briefly talk about the elimination with Phi Phi expressing her negative opinions on Alyssa's performance, believing she was favoured by the judges on multiple occasions.
-Right after Phi Phi says this, the mirror lights up, revealing a secret room behind it with all the eliminated contestants (minus Adore Delano who quit earlier in the season) standing with angry facial expressions, all having heard what Phi Phi said.
-The eliminated contestants then walk into the werkroom in the order they were eliminated in (Coco Montrese, Tatianna, Ginger Minj, Alyssa Edwards), leaving the final five confused.
+The final five contestants (Alaska, Detox, Katya, Phi Phi O'Hara, and Roxxxy Andrews) are in the workroom after the elimination of Alyssa Edwards on the previous episode.
+One of the mirrors is backlit, revealing a secret room behind it with the eliminated contestants (minus Adore Delano, who quit earlier in the season) standing with angry facial expressions, all having heard Phi Phi O'Hara's comments.
+The eliminated contestants then enter the workroom in the order they were eliminated in (Coco Montrese, Tatianna, Ginger Minj, Alyssa Edwards).
+Alyssa Edwards confronts Phi Phi O'Hara, then Ginger Minj confronts Alyssa Edwards.